We have several experienced, highly trained therapists offering Registered Massage Therapy.

 - Pregnancy Massage - we have a set of specialized cushions that allow you to lie comfortably face down

-Some of our massage therapists are also experts in the use of therapeutic exercise and can prescribe follow-up exercises for you to do at home.
+Some of our massage therapists are also educated in the use of therapeutic exercise and can prescribe follow-up exercises for you to do at home.

 For your first visit we prefer that you come for at least 75 minutes.
 This allows time for a health history to be taken, for the therapist to get a feel for your body and your needs, followed by full 60-minute massage treatment.

 If you can only come for a shorter time we can still provide a beneficial treatment.

 Your massage therapist will discuss frequency and length of treatments with you and make recommendations as needed.

 For acute conditions this may be weekly, for more ongoing conditions and maintenance they may be less frequent.
-Most of us benefit form ongoing maintenance visits.
+Most of us benefit from ongoing maintenance visits.

 After A Massage Treatment

 Following a massage some people experience a little mild discomfort which may last for a day or two.
-You may also be tired.
+You may also be tired, relaxed or energized.

 If you are concerned by any symptoms following a massage, please contact our clinic reception and we will make sure your massage therapist gets in touch to address your concerns.

 Massage Therapy and Insurance

 Massage Therapy is regrettably not covered by OHIP but you can apply it to your taxes when provided by a Registered Massage Therapist.